MasonRichards-jpg/snake_ai/README.md

 ## TODOLIST
 ### **2. Core Game Logic**
 - [ ] Implement the basic Snake game using PyGame.
-  - [ ] Create the game board and Snake entity.
+  - [x] Create the game board
+  - [ ] Handle Snake movement and collisions.
+      - did the movement need to make it snap to grid via collisions maybe?????
   - [ ] Add food generation logic.
-  - [ ] Handle Snake movement and collisions.
 - [ ] Test the game for basic functionality.

 ---